Gentlemen Prefer Blondes (novel): Critical reception

-F. Scott Fitzgerald (left) and William Faulkner (right) both praised Loos' satirical novel.
+F. Scott Fitzgerald (left) and William Faulkner (right) both praised Loos's satirical novel.

 Gentlemen Prefer Blondes became an instant success the moment it hit bookstores in November 1925 and sold out all copies on the day it was released.
 A second edition of 60,000 copies sold out within the next thirty days.
 Afterward, the novel sold an average of 1,000 copies per day.
-Loos' work became the second-best selling title of 1926 in the United States and outsold F. Scott Fitzgerald's The Great Gatsby, Theodore Dreiser's An American Tragedy, Ernest Hemingway's In Our Time, Ezra Pound's The Cantos, and William Faulkner's Soldiers' Pay.
+Loos's work became the second-best selling title of 1926 in the United States and outsold F. Scott Fitzgerald's The Great Gatsby, Theodore Dreiser's An American Tragedy, Ernest Hemingway's In Our Time, Ezra Pound's The Cantos, and William Faulkner's Soldiers' Pay.